Vectorial1024/Desynchronized/README.md

 # Desynchronized
 Desynchronized is a mod that modifies how Colonists react to the outside world.
 >"I merely visited the Mod Scrapyard, found something interesting, and brought it back home.
 I mean, what could possibly go wrong?" ~ Vectorial1024, prior to releasing this mod.
 # Features Galore
+Here is a list of features, be it planned or already in place.
 ## Current Features
-These features are already inside the mod, and should be working fine.
+This is a detailed list of features that are already inside the mod, and should be working fine.
+Report bugs if they do not work as written here.
-- Colonists do not know of Executions outside of their map
+- Colonists do not know of Executions (Colonists, Guests, and Prisoners) outside of their map
-- Colonists do not know of Organ Harvests outside of their map
+- Colonists do not know of Organ Harvests (Colonists, Guests, and Prisoners) outside of their map
 ## Planned Features
 These features will be implemented, but may take a while as I figure out the priority order.
+- Colonists will generally not react to events that has happened outside of their map.
+Guests and Prisoners might react differently though. __This is what I am working on for the next version.__
 - Colony pets that recently lost their master (_their master should be out of the map_) should probably not berserk, and should do something else
 - Colonists should not know of the fate of their kidnapped kins during a raid, similar to how Banishments are handled in the game right now; instead, Colonists should receive only some generic thoughts on the Kidnapping
 ## Conceptual Ideas
 I don't have much detail about these features in my mind but I think these features are possible and interesting.
 - Introduce concepts and features to simulate information barricade and spread; this would allow for much advanced features to be introduced by this mod
 - Colonists should react to Pawn Deaths (Colonists) outside of their map differently
 - Colonists should react to cannibal meals differently (idea by Steam user megaboto)
 - Other things
 # Compatibility Announcements
 ## On Save-Game Compatibility
 I can forsee a lot of features being added to this mod.